 Speaking of cell salts, I wrote about them HERE if you would like a refresher about these little jewels of homeopathy.

-Homeopathic Cell Salts Remedies by Nigey Lennon and Lionel Rolfe is another simple book that to explains cell salts and their usage.
-It has charts and good explanations of each remedy.
-My book is full of highlights and underlined sections.
+Homeopathic Cell Salts Remedies by Nigey Lennon and Lionel Rolfe is another simple book that explains cell salts and their usage.
+It features charts and provides clear explanations of each remedy.
+My book is complete of highlights and underlined sections.

 Books for the Level Two Beginner

-Once you are familiar with homeopathy and its principles, you might be ready for what I think of as Level Two.
-These books are a little deeper but still incredible to learn from.
+Once you are familiar with homeopathy and its principles, you may be ready for what I consider Level Two.
+These books are a bit more in-depth, but still incredible to learn from.

 The 12 Tissue Remedies of Schussler by Boericke and Dewey is a thick book with tiny print!
-However, it has great information.
-If you wanted to treat your family only with cell salts, you could absolutely do so using this book.
-It’s another book of mine that has many underlined and highlighted sections.
+However, it has excellent information.
+If you want to treat your family with cell salts only, you can do so using this book.
+It’s another one of my books that has many underlined and highlighted sections.

 Homeopathy for Mommies by Sue Meyer.
 Some may be surprised by my putting this in the Level 2 section.
 The reason is the details.
 She goes into depth with the remedies and a lesser extent the ailments.
 That could be overwhelming for some beginners.
-I love this book, and I have it on paper and in digital form, so I always have a copy with me.
+I love this book, and I have it in both paper and digital form, so I always have a copy with me.
 It is colorful with spaces for notes.
 The price can’t be beat.
 It’s a great book to have.
-Also, check out her blog and website, www.homeopathyformommies.com, as an excellent resource for homeopathy information.
+Additionally, be sure to visit her blog and website, www.homeopathyformommies.com, for an excellent resource on homeopathy information.
 She also has an online store that sells remedies.

 The Practical Handbook of Homeopathy by Colin Griffith covers acute and chronic topics.
-He teaches at the Center of Homeopathic Education in England and is highly respected in homeopathy.
+He teaches at the Centre for Homeopathic Education in England and is highly respected in the field of homeopathy.
 This thick book covers first aid, emotional trauma, and everything in between.
 According to the forward, it is intended as a book of homeopathic household management.

-Homeopathy for Musculoskeletal Healing by Asa Hershoff is an ailment-specific book that should probably be on everyone’s shelves.
+Homeopathy for Musculoskeletal Healing by Asa Hershoff is a condition-specific book that should be on everyone’s shelf.
 The number one reason people seek homeopathic care is for musculoskeletal aches and pains.
 Dr. Hershoff tackles every topic from the top of the head to the bottom of the foot.
 It is a resource I reach for often.

 What about…..?